What is a First Time Buyer?

 Below are some of the typical mortgage options you could look to get:

-• Fixed-rate mortgage: A fixed-rate mortgage locks in an interest rate over a set period.
-For example, you could get a five-year fixed-rate mortgage at an interest rate of 3%.
-No matter what happens your rate will remain the same over those five years.
-Once your term has ended, you will need to remortgage to another arrangement whether that’s fixed-rate or another of the options below.
+- Fixed-rate mortgage: A fixed-rate mortgage locks in an interest rate over a set period.
+For example, you could get a five-year fixed-rate mortgage at an interest rate of 4%.
+No matter what happens, your rate will remain the same over those five years.
+Once your term has ended, you will need to remortgage to another arrangement, whether that’s fixed-rate or another of the options below.

-• Standard variable rate mortgage: A standard variable rate (SVR) mortgage is the interest rate you’ll be moved onto once the initial period of a fixed-rate or tracker mortgage ends.
-Bear in mind, that rates on this type of mortgage tend to be higher than others.
+- Standard variable rate mortgage: A standard variable rate (SVR) mortgage is the interest rate you’ll be moved onto once the initial period of a fixed-rate or tracker mortgage ends.
+Rates on this type of mortgage tend to be higher than others.

 Knowing which mortgage type to get as a first-time buyer can be confusing.
 This is where the services of a mortgage broker can help you.
 They can consider your circumstances and financial standing to recommend the best mortgage deal for you.

-Brokers have access to a wider range of lenders, with some of the market not available if you decide to go alone.
+Brokers have access to a wider range of lenders, with some of the market unavailable if you decide to go alone.

 Get an expert to guide you through your first mortgage process today